 I felt like I had done work for this as we also had over a year to prepare for the loss of Guinniss.
 However, I did not expect it to have such an impact on Deja and witnessed more of it when we took herwith us to the west coast this month.
 I’ve outlined some key points to help minimize that impact on your surviving pets:

 Take care of yourself

 If you are struggling with the loss of a pet, seek out pet loss support groups.
-There are some excellent groups in Calgary and a quick google search outlines options.
+There are often some some excellent local and a quick google search outlines options.
 Many vets also provide access to pet loss support groups.
 Do not forget to take care of yourself.
 You cannot help your pets if you do not take care of you.
 It is an incredibly hard time for everyone and my heart goes out to everyone who has been affected by the loss of a pet.
 May they all be running free and enjoying time on the rainbow bridge.

 Do you have any other ideas on ways you helped your other pets through the loss of a companion?
 If so, please share below!